-Residence permit for the purpose of training Issued for the continuation of studies started in another EU country Unfortunately this specification of service has not yet been completely translated.
+Residence permit for the purpose of training Issued for the continuation of studies started in another EU country

 As an international beneficiary, you can apply for a residence permit to continue studying in another EU country if you meet certain requirements for this.